wickathou/diploi.com/src/content/blog/our_first_press_release/our_first_press_release.md

 ## Closing thoughts

-The publication already got attention from international outlets, talking about Diploi and our mission which made us very happy to see.
+The publication already got attention from international outlets, talking about Diploi and our mission, which made us very happy to see.

 If you would like to reach out for comment, send us an email at hello@diploi.com or message us on [Discord](https://discord.com/invite/vvgQxVjC8G).